ManchesterDigitalApprenticeship/mcr-digital-apprentices-bootcamp-1/README.md

 Talk about your ideas, assumptions and what you want to do.
 Ask questions when you're unsure.

-Switch roles frequently, change roles at least every time a feature is complete, but feel free to swap at any time.
+Switch roles frequently, at least every time a feature is complete, but feel free to swap at any time.

 ## Running the example